ibm-cloud-docs/watson-assistant/conversational-search.md

 | `Verbose` | Responses provide more detailed and comprehensive information that is suitable for complex queries or when a thorough explanation is needed. |
 {: caption= "Response lengths" caption-side="bottom"}

-The response-length feature affects the average length of responses that watsonx Assistant generates.
+The response-length feature affects the average length of responses that {{site.data.keyword.conversationshort}} generates.
 Although it aims to match the specified length, actual responses vary because of the complexity of user input and the inherent limitations of the large language model (LLM).{: note}

 ## Configuring your assistant to use the conversational search
 {: #configuring-assistant-use-conversational-search}